![]() |

 i) Disciplinary Findings and Penalty Imposition

-1) In reaching a decision regarding the type of discipline to be imposed, the hearing officer or committee shall evaluate the violation and the violator and choose the disposition which is most likely to promote conformance to normal standards of conduct.
+1) In reaching a decision regarding the type of discipline to be imposed, the hearing officer or committee shall evaluate the violation and the violator and choose the disposition that is most likely to promote conformance to normal standards of conduct.

 2) A restriction of privileges shall be carefully evaluated and assessed as it relates to the infraction and does not impose a secondary penalty on another person.